react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 const navigationRef = useNavigationContainerRef<RootStackParamList>();
 ```

-If you're using a regular `ref` object, you can pass a generic to the `NavigationContainerRef` type..
+If you're using a regular `ref` object, you can pass a generic to the `NavigationContainerRef` type.

 Example when using `React.useRef` hook: